hannasoderstromdev/another-webpack-react-starter/README.md

 ## Folder-structure

 This setup uses Atomic Design-principles for folder structure.

+You can read more about these here: http://bradfrost.com/blog/post/atomic-web-design/

 ## CSS